 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles.
-We route a reinforced 30-yard low-wall bin with a heavier floor plate for these jobs; this ensures the load remains stable during transit.
-We cap the fill volume well below the visual rim to maintain legal axle weight.
-For standard mixed loads, we handle those through our general construction debris service using a lowboy to set the unit.
+Concrete tile, natural slate, and standing-seam metal weigh heavily on standard equipment; these materials punish a container that lacks a heavier floor plate and reinforced sides.
+We route a 30-yard low-wall bin onto a lowboy for these jobs: we cap the fill volume well below the visual rim to maintain legal axle weight.
+For mixed loads, rely on our general construction debris service to set the pace for your site cleanup.

 Same-day Pickup for Fast Roof Project Turnover